VincentSC/zigbee2mqtt.io/docs/devices/TS0601_cover_1.md

 ## Pairing
 On 2-button units; press down and set simultaneously until LED flashes blue.

-On 1-button units; press the set key 3 times in 5 seconds until the LED flashes blue.
+On 1-button units with blue led; press the set key 3 times in 5 seconds until the LED flashes blue.

+On 1-button units with green led; slowly press the set key 3 times and then press-and-hold until the LED remains on.
+If the LED flashes 9 times, try again.

 ### Configuration of device attributes
 By publishing to `zigbee2mqtt/FRIENDLY_NAME/set` various device attributes can be configured: